grounds/grounds-exec/README.md

 The server has a spam prevention against each `run` request.
 The minimum delay between two run request is fixed to 0.5 seconds.

-If this is the case, you will receive for each ignored request:
+In this case, you will receive for each ignored request:

     { stream: 'ignored',  chunk: '' }